twinklefan/Friend-dreams/README.md

 # Friend-dreams
-i was bored
+i was bored... as always

-my friends said this at some point to me
+Some friends said this at some point

 ...